Association-Cocktail/ChooseMyCSS/README.md

 ## Description

-_ChooseMyCSS_ is a plugin for [MantisBT](http://mantisbt.org) that allows the administrator to add some CSS files optionnal or mandatory for users.
+_ChooseMyCSS_ is a plugin for [MantisBT](http://mantisbt.org) that allows the administrator to add some CSS files optional or mandatory for users.

 See the [Change log](CHANGELOG.md).